Early dental care is essential for ensuring a bright and healthy future. It’s also important for “beating the statistics,” including:

 1) Don’t Overlook Baby Teeth: It’s easy to underestimate the importance of primary teeth.
 Yes, baby teeth will fall out, but you still have to take care of them.
 Decay can spread to permanent teeth that are forming underneath or even to the gums.
 And the bacteria that harms teeth doesn’t go away when primary teeth fall out.
-Home care should begin as soon as the first tooth emerges, and a preliminary dental visit should take place around age 2.
+The American Dental Association recommends kids have their first dental visit after their first baby teeth come in and before their first birthday.
+Home care should begin as soon as the first tooth emerges.
 Click here to learn more.

 2) Get The Tooth Fairy On Your Side: When baby teeth first become loose and “wiggly,” it’s a great time to remind kids how important oral hygiene is.
 A simple comment at bedtime can go a long way: “You know, the Tooth Fairy can tell if you brush your teeth.”
 In other words, let the Tooth Fairy do for dental care what Santa and the Elf on the Shelf do for good behavior in general.